BenChenVT/BeSpoked_Bikes/README.md

 ## Features

-- view: see the sales, customers, salespersons, and products
+- Has user friendly interface.
-- edit: edit most of the data.
+- Implement CRUD functions for the data.
+- Allowed authentication.

 ## Getting Started

-To get started with BeSpoked Bike, follow these steps:
+To run BeSpoked Bike locally, follow these steps:

 1. Install node.js, npm.
-My version is v18.14.0 for node, 9.3.1 for npm
+My version is v18.14.0 for node, 9.3.1 for npm.
-2. In the file, run "npm install"(for the first time) in your terminal
+2. In the file, run "npm install"(for the first time) in your terminal.
-3. run "npm run dev"
+3. run "npm run dev" .
-4. Open the local host from terminal in your browser
+4. Open the local host from terminal in your browser.
 5. For the login, you can use username: Bella@gmail.com   and   Password: 000000

 ## Technologies Used

-- Node.js
-- React
+- Firebase Firestore: where all data uploaded and stored.
+- VS code: where Code implemented.
+- React: the framework used.
+- JavaScript: the coding language used.
+- node.js: the environment worked with.
+- Azure: where the app will be deployed in the future.

 ## Contact